Blog Layout

 When Do You Need a Permit for Your Shipping Container?

 Multimodal shipping containers are a familiar sight at ports and warehouses, where they transport valuable goods across land and sea.
-You won’t always find shipping containers in transit, however—some containers make long-term or permanent stays on people’s properties, where they serve as useful adjunct storage solutions.
+You won’t always find shipping containers in transit, however.
+In fact, some containers make long-term or permanent stays on people’s properties, where they serve as useful adjunct storage solutions.
 When container owners choose to park them rather than keep them moving, a common question arises: when do you need a permit for your shipping container?

 The answer: it’s complicated.
 The requirements for permits differ from city to city, county to county, and state to state.
 In the meantime, we can give you a brief overview of some situations involving containers and when their implementation may require government approval.